 British author, Neil Gaiman published a novel in 2002 called, “Coraline.”
 The novel is about the titular character and her family who move to a new house.
 Their new neighbors have eccentric personalities.
 Coraline’s parents begin to renovate the home, becoming too distracted by the house making her feel distant from them.
 Sometime later, she discovers a secret passage to a parallel universe.
 Coraline encounters different versions of her parents & neighbors unaware of the world’s sinister nature.
 The novel earned good reviews from several book critics and readers alike.

 After Henry Selick released his critically panned film Monkeybone, Neil Gaiman invited Henry to his home to discuss the possibly of a film adaptation based on Neil’s book.
 The reason why Neil personally handpicked Henry, is because he and his daughter are fans of The Nightmare Before Christmas.
 Production for the film took five years to develop a script, a three act structure, designing puppets, set pieces among many other aspects to bring Neil’s vision to life.
-Neil & Henry handpicked Dakota Fanning as the title character.
+Neil & Henry handpicked Dakota Fanning (one of my favorite actresses) as the title character.
 Possibly for her involvement in the live action remake of Charlotte’s Web.

 Coraline was released in 2009. (same year Pixar’s Up came out) It received positive reviews from critics and movie goers alike.
 Plus, it made enough cash at the box office.

 The film went on to become an eligible “Best Animated Film” nominee at The 82nd Academy Awards & The 67th Golden Globe Awards.
 Despite winning nothing, Coraline remains a modern cult classic.